- Robert Alsbrooks

 Earlier in the month, two young dental school technicians, William Mihayo and Haruna Matwili, from MUHAS completed three weeks of technical training in three US cities.
 The training was sponsored by Dental Components International (DCI), Midmark, Sirona and Henry Schein, Inc.

-In September, renovations begin at the MCW center in Arusha, Tanzania.
+In September, renovations began at the MCW center in Arusha, Tanzania.

-On October 6, 6he MC-R center begins its first program with 46 students registering for a six-month English course, led by MCR leadership team member Steven Shyaka.
-A week later, MCR begins another English class for 25 students from Kayenzi.
-A tailoring course and culture troupe is added at the end of the month.
+On October 6, MC-Rwanda began its first program with 46 students registering for a six-month English course, led by MCR leadership team member Steven Shyaka.
+A week later, an English class for 25 students from Kayenzi began.
+A tailoring course and culture troupe were added at the end of the month.

 In November, construction began on a new MCW community center in Kono, Sierra Leone.
 [Vice President, H.E.
 Samuel Sam-Sumana invited MCW to build a center in his hometown at the 2009 Gala.]